dimag0g/nios_duino/README.md

 Arduino program should fit into ~64KB.
 With standard C library and light optimization (-01) you will need 128KB or more.

-If you have an FPGA with 500 kbit of internal memory or more, you can try on-chip RAM, which is significanly faster than pretty much any off-chip solution, unless you implement cache.
-Many FPGA boards come with external SRAM or SDRAM, which will offer you much more flexibility.
+If you have an FPGA with 500 kbit of internal memory or more, you can try to build a system with on-chip RAM, which is significanly faster than pretty much any off-chip solution.
+Some FPGA boards come with external SRAM or SDRAM, which will let you run your code even on a low-end FPGA with less on-chip RAM.

-- Flash - The typical solution present on Altera dev boards is to use the same EPCS serial flash chip for FPGA configuration and program storage.
-Typically, you don't want to execute code from flash, which is slow and cannot be programmed by the debugger.
-Rather, you will want to use a "boot copier" which copies flash contents into RAM on a reset, and run the code from RAM.
+- Flash - Virtually all Altera dev boards feature EPCS/EPCQ serial flash chips for FPGA configuration, which can also be used as program storage.
+Typically, you don't want to execute code "in-place" from flash, which is slow and cannot be programmed by the debugger.
+Rather, you will want to use a "boot copier" which copies flash contents into RAM on a reset, and then runs the code from RAM.

 Cheaper dev boards come with EPCS4 chip which only provides 512kB of storage shared between the FPGA configuration data and the software, so it will